Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==
 = 5.4.0 =
 * New: Brazil
+* New: WP Store locator maps integration
+* Improvement: some string changes
+* Improvement: save feedback
+* New: WCAG option on the admin
+* New: cmplz_choice cookie also available without a/b testing or records of consent
+* Fix: restore youtube-nocookie url to be recognized as URL for YouTube placeholders
+* Fix: allow marketing cookies on accept deny, props @klous-1

 = 5.3.0.1 =
 * Fix: anonymizeip double quote in gtag.js